Diana Douglas

-Diana Love Webster (née Dill; formerly Douglas and Darrid; January 22, 1923 – July 3, 2015) was an American actress who was known for her marriage to actor Kirk Douglas from 1943 until their divorce in 1951.
+Diana Love Webster (née Dill; formerly Douglas and Darrid; January 22, 1923 – July 3, 2015), known professionally as Diana Douglas, was a Bermudian-American actress who was married to actor Kirk Douglas from 1943 until their divorce in 1951.
 She was the mother of Michael and Joel Douglas.

-In 1942, Douglas began her career as an actress and appeared in more than 50 films.
-Some of her well-known roles were as Susan Rogers in The Indian Fighter (co-starring Kirk Douglas) and as Peg in Planes, Trains and Automobiles.
+Douglas began her career as an actress in 1942, and ultimately appeared in more than 50 films.
+Two of her best-known roles were Susan Rogers in The Indian Fighter (co-starring Kirk Douglas) and Peg in Planes, Trains and Automobiles.
 She was also known for her recurring role as Martha Evans in Days of Our Lives (1977–1979, 1982).
 In 2003, she appeared in It Runs in the Family with her ex-husband Kirk, her son Michael and her grandson Cameron.
 She retired from acting in 2008.

 Early life

-She was born in Devonshire, Bermuda, on January 22, 1923.
+Douglas was born on January 22, 1923, in Devonshire, Bermuda.
 Her father, Lieutenant Colonel Thomas Melville Dill (also the name of her great-grandfather, a mariner), was a former Member of the Colonial Parliament (MCP) (representing the Parish of Devonshire in the Parliament of Bermuda), Attorney General of Bermuda, and former Commanding Officer of the Bermuda Militia Artillery.
 Her mother Ruth Rapalje (née Neilson) had roots in New Jersey, including being a descendant of American Revolutionary War hero Col. John Neilson.
 Douglas' brother Bayard was a prominent lawyer and politician.
 Her sister Ruth was married to John Seward Johnson I, heir to the Johnson & Johnson fortune.
 Douglas' father was from a prominent Bermudian family, present on the island since the early 17th century.

-Her ancestry included English, Irish, Welsh, Dutch, Scottish, Belgian and French.
+Her ancestry included English, Irish, Welsh, Dutch, Scottish, Belgian, and French.
 Douglas was brought up in the Church of England.